 7. Enrol in a few courses or workshops

 “I’ve always been interested in wood carving honest!”
-Not only will you have instant companions, you’ll probably make friends with them enough to hang out after.
+Not only will you have instant companions, but you’ll probably make friends with them enough to hang out after.
 Try a cooking class, a diving course, a rock climbing course or anything that you fancy!
 (Check out some activities that you can do in Southeast Asia here.)

 8. Social Network before you go

 If you’re organised, there’s a load of social networking websites out there, dedicated to making travel buddies, like Couchsurfing for example.
 There are also loads of Facebook groups dedicated to different countries and regions.
-Join our own Facebook group, The Backpacker Network – and get posting!
+Join our own Facebook group, The South East Asia Backpacker Community – and get posting!

 9. Book yourself on a group trip

 Starting your solo backpacking trip by booking yourself on a group tour is a great way to ensure that you’ll have travel buddies to continue your adventure with!
 From boat trips to trekking adventures and cycle tours, you’re bound to find something that suits you.
-Take a day trip or a longer group adventure!
+Check out some popular group tours and adventures in Southeast Asia here!